gastonstat/website-decor/README.md

 # website-decor

-Scripts used to get background images for personal website
+Scripts used to create background images for personal website https://www.gastonsanchez.com